Fouga CM.170 Magister: Design

 The Fouga CM.170 Magister was developed to perform both basic and intermediate training activities.
 It is a compact, tandem seat aircraft with performance akin to larger, more powerful aircraft.
 Comparatively, it was a higher performance aircraft than the rival British-built BAC Jet Provost, and was considered by the Aviation magazine Flight International to be comparable to Fokker S.14 Machtrainer.
 It featured a distinctive butterfly tail configuration; a conventional tail was tried but found to be aerodynamically inferior at higher speeds.
 A keel fitted under the rear fuselage functions to reduce the negative dihedral effect of the butterfly tail during rudder applications.

-The Magister was powered by a pair of Turbomeca Marbore turbojet engines, which provided 880 lb of thrust each; it was promoted as offering "twin-engine safety with single-engined flying characteristics".
+The Magister was powered by a pair of Turbomeca Marboré turbojet engines, which provided 880 lb of thrust each; it was promoted as offering "twin-engine safety with single-engined flying characteristics".
 The two engines, which were placed close to the centre line, produced very little asymmetric thrust as a consequence; this was viewed as a valuable safety feature for a trainer aircraft.
 While viewed as an uncommon instance, in the event of a single-engine flameout the relighting procedure was relatively quick and easy to perform.
 The rate of acceleration and rate of climb were less than contemporary frontline jet fighters, such as the de Havilland Vampire and Gloster Meteor, but was in excess of many of the previous generation of piston-engined trainer aircraft.
 The engines shared a common fuel system, but had independent oil systems; for extended range, tip tanks were provided as standard equipment.

 The design of the Magister paid close attention to simplicity of operation; as such, a minimum number of procedures were necessary prior to take-off.
-Accessibility to both the engines and onboard equipment for servicing was above average; it was possible for both of the type's Marbore engines to be swapped out within 45 minutes.
+Accessibility to both the engines and onboard equipment for servicing was above average; it was possible for both of the type's Marboré engines to be swapped out within 45 minutes.
 Provision was made for the installation of a pair of 7.5 mm guns upon the aircraft's nose, which included a 200-round ammunition box for each gun and the ability to collect both links and cases.
 Underwing hard points could be used to hold up to four rockets or a pair of 110 lb bombs.
 A landing light was installed in the tip of the nose while a retractable taxiing light was installed upon the Messier-built nosewheel.
 The landing gear was satisfactory for operations from austere grass airstrips.